lsst-it/ittn-006/index.rst

 We will enforce policies and keep systems up to date to strengthen the security of data and systems.

 Backup
 ------
+- Data protection
+- Disaster Recovery
+- Automated multiplatform protection
+- File and system recovery.

 Video Conference
 ----------------
+- Conference rooms and support for mobility.
+- Reachable from outside
+- Support for meetings and collaboration.

 Interactions/Interface
 =====================